evkx/evkx.github.io/content/models/leapmotor/c10/c10_69kwh_rwd/_index.md

 ### Suspension

+The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
+The standard suspension includes steel springs and hydraulic dampers.
 The  suspension has a fixed height and damping.
+The ground clearance with this suspension is 180 mm.

 ### Brakes